adamcath/haute-codeture/haute-codeture.md

 `Optional<Quadcopter>`.
 See, it even reads nice!
 (You can also overload the function with one that doesn't take that argument).

+Of course, nothing stops you from passing `null` where `Optional<Quadcopter>` is declared.
+But only an asshole would do that, and most of our colleagues aren't assholes (if they are, deal with that first).
+And once you develop your `null` allergy, you'll quickly spot this in code reviews.

 You may be skeptical.
-It might seem like boilerplate, or like chaining together a bunch of optional method calls would be annoying.
-I too was skeptical, but after seeing a big codebase run in production with for 2 years of high volume and a single-digit number of NPE's, I'm convinced.
-The real *feng shui* happens when your whole codebase eschews `null`, but even if you only use it in one function, you've made that function better.
+It might seem like boilerplate.
+You might worry that chaining together a bunch of optional method calls would be annoying.
+I too was skeptical, but after seeing a big codebase run in production with for 2 years of high volume with a single-digit number of NPE's, I'm convinced.
+The real *feng shui* happens when your whole codebase eschews `null`.
+Only then will your beaten-dog reflex to null-check everything start to fade.
+But even if you only use `Optional` in one function, you've made that function better.

 ![One year of NullPointerExceptions in production](/year-of-npes.png?raw=true) *One year of `NullPointerException`s in production*